 “Self-protection involves doing something to distract yourself from emotional pain, or to control your circumstances to keep pain from happening again.
 Common methods of self-protection include: staying alone, extreme shyness, reading, studying, staying busy, work-a-holism, trying to be perfect, trying to project a certain image to others out of fear (wearing a mask), painstaking attempts to control your circumstances to guard against further painful circumstances recurring, etc.” (The Healing Codes Manual, p.
 48).

 Also, look for the ADDICTION STRONGHOLD COMBINATION: the Pleasure Stronghold protects the unhealthy beliefs: I like _(bad habit or compulsion)_ too much to quit.
 I am not hurting anyone.
 You only live once so you might as well enjoy it.
 Protects the inner Addiction Stronghold, which protects the unhealthy beliefs: It is hopeless.
 I am hopeless.
-I will never be able to break this bad habit.
+I can never break this bad habit.
 I have no control, and I can’t stop the compulsion to ____.
 I don’t have a problem, and I can quit at any time.
 Protects the Authority Seat of Desire, which holds all our sinful fleshly desires (lusts) for the harmful action(s).
 Also, consider how addictions help us escape from painful memories; therefore, healing these painful memories will free us from our addictions.

 If you have any harmful habits or unhealthy beliefs listed in this section, then pray the following prayer format, breathing deeply to stay mindful of your deliverance:

 Dear Lord, in Jesus’ name, I ask that this harmful action of ____ be loosed and put off, then fill me with Your love, life, and light.
 Forgive me for _(harmful action)_.
 If this harmful action is protected by the pleasure and addiction strongholds, I loose and put them off, in Jesus’ name, along with all associated memories of _(list sinful desires)_ and the authority seat of desire.
 Loose and destroy the oppressive energy/spirits associated with the memories and harmful desires, in Jesus’ name.
 I loose and put off all unhealthy beliefs of ____.
+Thank you for ___.
 I put on/bind to my mind and heart the following truths:

 TRUTH FOCUS STATEMENTS